isomerpages/govtech-corp/media/technews/_posts/2021-04-23-post-Public and private partnerships: Having the best of both worlds.md

 <p>“The common framework and open-source components avoid the need for private
 organisations to reinvent the wheel, therefore achieving faster time to market,” says Barry.</p>
-<p>Indeed, private companies such as Accredify, AOKpass, and <a href="https://www.healthcerts.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Trybe.ID</a> were
+<p>Indeed, private companies such as Accredify, AOKpass, and TrybeID were
 able to operate agilely beyond the shores of Singapore to amplify the reach of HealthCerts.
 As a result, it now operates in nine countries and is used by 420 medical facilities.</p>